htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   logged as ``D_FULLDEBUG`` messages are now logged using the new message category ``D_CRON``.
   :jira:`2308`

-- A local universe job can now specify a container image, and it will run with that singularity or apptainer container runtime.
-  :jira:`2180`

 - A new ``-jobset`` display option was added to :tool:`condor_q`.
 If jobsets are enabled in the *condor_schedd* it will show information from the jobset ads.